open-telemetry/opentelemetry-collector-contrib/exporter/elasticsearchexporter/README.md

 ### version_conflict_engine_exception

 When sending high traffic of metrics to a TSDB metrics data stream, e.g. using OTel mapping mode to a 8.16 Elasticsearch, it is possible to get error logs "failed to index document" with `error.type` "version_conflict_engine_exception" and `error.reason` containing "version conflict, document already exists".
-It is due to Elasticsearch grouping metrics using `@timestamp` in milliseconds precision as opposed to nanoseconds in elasticsearchexporter.
+It is due to Elasticsearch grouping metrics with the same dimensions, whether it is the same or different metric name, using `@timestamp` in milliseconds precision as opposed to nanoseconds in elasticsearchexporter.

 This will be fixed in a future version of Elasticsearch.
+A possible workaround would be to use a transform processor to truncate the timestamp, but this will cause duplicate data to be dropped silently.

-However, if `@timestamp` precision is not the problem, it is possible that the error indicates an actual violation of the [single writer principle](https://opentelemetry.io/docs/specs/otel/metrics/data-model/#single-writer).
-Check your metrics pipeline setup for misconfiguration.
+However, if `@timestamp` precision is not the problem, check your metrics pipeline setup for misconfiguration that causes an actual violation of the [single writer principle](https://opentelemetry.io/docs/specs/otel/metrics/data-model/#single-writer).